cylc/cylc-flow/doc/src/running-suites.rst

-Without a suite passphrase the amount of information revealed by a suite server program is determined by the public access privilege level set in global site/user config (:ref:`GlobalAuth`) and optionally overidden in suites (:ref:`SuiteAuth`):
+Without a suite passphrase the amount of information revealed by a suite server program is determined by the public access privilege level set in global site/user config (:ref:`GlobalAuth`) and optionally overridden in suites (:ref:`SuiteAuth`):

 none